Skip to contents

 Model 1

 We initiate the model ensemble by specifying only the first model with the RoBMA() function.
-We explicitly specify prior distributions for all components and set the prior distributions to correspond to the null hypotheses and set seed to ensure reproducibility of the results.
+We explicitly specify prior distributions for all components and set the prior distributions to correspond to the null hypotheses and set the seed to ensure reproducibility of the results.

 fit <- RoBMA(d = Bem2011$d, se = Bem2011$se, study_names = Bem2011$study,